MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/nf-e-custom-certificate-validation.md

 [!include [banner](../includes/banner.md)]

-When you turn on this feature, custom validation allows a connection with the web services.
+When you turn the NF-e custom certificate verification feature, custom validation allows a connection with the web services.
 This connection is required to transmit NF-e and receive authorization from SEFAZ.

-The property, **Server authentication purpose** from the certificate V5 is issued by the Brazilian Root Certificate Authority.
-The property is disabled by default, and must be manually enabled.
+The **Server authentication purpose** property from the certificate V5 is issued by the Brazilian Root Certificate Authority.
+This property is turned off by default and must be manually enabled.
 In some circumstances, the automatic certificate update can switch this property to no longer be enabled.
-When this happens, the TLS connection is affected and is no longer trusted.
+If this happens, the TLS connection is affected and is no longer trusted.
 The ability to issue NF-e on production environments for states of Minas Gerais (MG) and Paraná (PR) states is also impacted.

-This update allows for an alternative solution for certificate validation, which permits establishing a secure communication.
+This update allows for an alternative solution for certificate validation, which means that it’s possible to establish a secure communication.